 The five (soon to be six) Theme Park resorts owned and operated by the Disney Company.
 Their best known attractions include state-of-the-art rides and shows based upon the Disney films, as well as spectacular parades, fireworks and other live performances.
 You want to make sure everyone knows you're going there.Walt Disney came up with the idea for his original park when he took his children to a park and noticed the parents just hanging off to the side while the children played.
 He decided to build a place where the entire family could have fun and enjoy themselves.
 While the idea was met with some skepticism, the execution was resoundingly successful.The resorts include:

 Disneyland: Opened July 17, 1955 by invitation only, and the following day to the general public.
 The original and the only park Walt saw built within his lifetime.
 Serves as the template for most of the parks worldwide, though fans praise the fact that Disneyland is the only park that had Walt's personal touch.
 Its companion park, California Adventure, opened in 2001.
 During his visit to the United States, Soviet Premier Nikita Khrushchev's biggest disappointment was the fact that he couldn't visit Disneyland due to security concerns (he publicly wondered if there were missiles hidden there).
 That the leader of the largest Communist state wanted to go to one of the greatest successes for capitalism ever should say something about A: the Cold Warat that point, and B: how much everybody wanted to go to Disneyland.
-It's important to note that there are not as many resorts around this site because Disney did not have a lot of money at the time, they were nowhere near the Mega Corp in the fifties as they are today.
+It's important to note that there are not as many resorts around this site because Disney did not have a lot of money at the time, they were nowhere near the Mega Corp. in the fifties as they are today - although they were at that point by far the largest and richest organization to have built a theme park, most of which were entirely independent and had grown up around smaller, prewar roadside attractions.
 This is also why many attractions were and still are sponsored.
 For example, Dole Pineapple sponsored the Tiki Room, Mattel sponsored It's a Small World, and Honda now sponsors Innoventions (where you can see an ASIMO demonstration).

 The primary reason was that the KGB told the U.S. Secret Service that if anything happened to Khrushchev during the visit it would mean war.
 And even though Walt was very anti-communist, he enjoyed having foreign dignitaries and looked forward to showing Krushchev his submarines.

 Walt Disney World: The largest and most popular of the resorts opened in 1971.
-Includes four parks: Magic Kingdom, EPCOT (opened in 1982), Disney's Hollywood Studios (formerly Disney-MGM Studios, 1989) and Animal Kingdom (1998), as well as two (formerly threenote The original, River Country opened in 1976 but eventually became very outdated compared to its sister parks and closed permanently in 2001) water parks: Typhoon Lagoon (1989) and Blizzard Beach (1995).
+Includes four parks: Magic Kingdom, Epcot (devoted to science, technology, and cultures of the world; opened in 1982 as EPCOT Center), Disney's Hollywood Studios (formerly Disney-MGM Studios and focusing on movie/moviemaking-related attractions, 1989) and Animal Kingdom (combo of theme park and wildlife park, 1998), as well as two (formerly threenote The original, River Country opened in 1976 but eventually became very outdated compared to its sister parks and closed permanently in 2001) water parks: Typhoon Lagoon (1989) and Blizzard Beach (1995).
 Fans constantly debate which of the four parks is the best, whether they were better in the old days, and so on.
 Disney World also includes many hotels, an all-purpose sports complex, golf courses, and a few shopping/dining/entertainment complexes like Downtown Disney.
 The actual "Reedy Creek" property upon which Disney World sits is huge, and many guests are surprised to learn that it consists mostly of wildlife preserves and undeveloped natural Florida habitat.
 This "breathing space" is deliberate, as Walt Disney was particularly upset when the popularity of Disneyland sparked a development frenzy back in Anaheim, essentially cutting off almost all chances of expansion.
 (Disney couldn't do this in Anaheim because other businesses got to the surrounding land first) The property on which the resort sits on was bought by Roy O. Disney, Walt's older brother.
-Fittingly, there is a statue of him sitting with Minnie Mouse just past the entrance of the Magic Kingdom, to complement the famous "Partners" statue at the main hub.
+For his efforts to complete Walt's long-in-development Florida Magic Kingdom, there is a statue of him sitting with Minnie Mouse just past the entrance of that park, to complement the famous "Partners" statue at the main hub.